MathieuParadis/Scrap_and_convert/README.md

 - Fetching data and save them in a file

 Details:
-- Fetching email addresses of the townhalls of all cities of Val d'Oise region, France
+- Fetching email addresses of the townhalls of any region in France
 - Developped in Ruby for educational purpose